Skip to main content

 Your daily lifestyle choices directly regulate the sensitivity of your cells to hormonal signals and control the availability of active hormones in your bloodstream.

-Therefore, viewing hormone therapy in isolation from misses the larger, more elegant picture of human physiology.
+Therefore, viewing hormone therapy in isolation from diet and exercise misses the larger, more elegant picture of human physiology.
 The therapy provides the signal, but your lifestyle prepares the body to receive and act upon that signal.
 A diet that supports stable blood sugar and provides essential nutrients helps to optimize the hormonal transport system.

 An exercise regimen that challenges your muscles and cardiovascular system makes your cells more sensitive to those hormonal messages.
 This synergy is where true optimization occurs.
 It is a partnership between a clinical protocol and your personal commitment to creating an internal environment where that protocol can succeed without compromise.
 This is the foundational understanding needed to move from simply treating symptoms to actively building a more resilient and functional biological system.